 About me

-I’m a postdoc and software verification expert at DistriNet, KU Leuven working on verification techniques for imperative, heap-manipulating programs.
+I’m a postdoc and software verification expert at Software Technology Group, TU Darmstadt working on verification techniques for imperative, heap-manipulating programs.
 My overall goal is to simplify program verification.
 I recently completed my PhD on liveness verification and completeness thresholds under the supervision of Bart Jacobs.

 Dissertation